Creative Ideas for Retaining Employees

 Every day we learn about another company doing good things for its people.
 Those employers who want to earn the respect, gratitude, and loyalty of their people will continue to develop new ways to demonstrate their support of valued employees.
 Their initiatives will give them a competitive edge--in keeping current employees and in attracting others of the same caliber.

 What will you do to build the dedication and longevity of your employees?
 There are no limits.
-As you create new approaches, we invite you to share them with us at email@example.com.
-For each one we add to our database, we will send you a copy of our book on workforce trends or a subscription to our weekly e-advisory, Retention Reminders.
+As you create new approaches, we invite you to share them with us at firstname.lastname@example.org.
+For each one we add to our database, we will send you a subscription to our weekly e-advisory, Retention Reminders.
 Our research is ongoing, so your contributions and questions are always welcome.

 Roger and Joyce are Strategic Business Futurists concentrating on workforce and workplace issues.
 They are authors of a number of books in the field and are sought-after akers on trends and employee retention.